sjdavenport/StatBrainz/README.md

 ```
 from the command line.

-Then in order to use the package, once you're in matlab you'll first need to add all the functions to the matlab path.
+In order to use the package, navigate to the StatBrainz main directory within matlab
-If you have installed the package in the directory: dir, then to do so you need to run: addpath(genpath('dir')) within matlab.
+and run the function addSB2path.m

 ## Illustrations
 ### Simultaneous bounds on excursion sets